ViniciusTaborda/ViniciusTaborda/README.md

 <code><br></code>

 - 📚 I am currently pursuing a Bachelor's Degree in Information Systems (2nd semester), at PUCPR (Paraná, Brazil)
-- ⚡ Fun fact:
-- 💡 My biggest dream is to own a tech company where I can bring positive social impacts for minorities in Brazil!
+- 💡 My biggest dream is to become a back-end developer outside of my country.
 - 📫 Want to contact me?
 Reach me at: vinicius.taborda.costa@gmail.com | [Linkedin](https://www.linkedin.com/in/vinicius-eduardo-taborda-costa-0a94261a7/)

 <code><br></code>